webbben/caius/docs/design.md

 - performing code review that provides some value to the user; conservative is better, as we don't want lots of excessive, unimportant feedback.

 Once these things have been confirmed to be working well, and users can feel usefulness from it, it's time for V 2.0, where the AI agent starts to come to life more.
-This is where the following features would start to be implemented:
+This is where the following features could start to be implemented:

 - ability to implement basic features, or at least start out basic features for the user.
   - these new features would be created and put in a new branch. the user will probably expect to go in and test it themselves, confirm it's working, fix issues, etc.